PaddlePaddle/PARL/examples/Baselines/GridDispatch_competition/paddle/README.md

 ## SAC baseline for grid dispatching competition

-In this example, we provide a distributed SAC baseline based on PARL and paddlepaddle to solve the [grid dispatching competition](https://aistudio.baidu.com/aistudio/competition/detail/111) task.
+In this example, we provide a distributed SAC baseline based on PARL and paddlepaddle for the [grid dispatching competition](https://aistudio.baidu.com/aistudio/competition/detail/111) task.

 ### Dependencies
+* Linux
-* python3
+* python3.6+
 * paddlepaddle >= 2.1.0
 * parl >= 2.0.0